stackitcloud/terraform-provider-stackit/docs/data-sources/observability_instance.md

 Read-Only:

+- `google_chat` (Boolean) Google Chat webhooks require special handling, set this to true if the webhook is for Google Chat.
 - `ms_teams` (Boolean) Microsoft Teams webhooks require special handling, set this to true if the webhook is for Microsoft Teams.
-- `url` (String) The endpoint to send HTTP POST requests to.
+- `url` (String, Sensitive) The endpoint to send HTTP POST requests to.
 Must be a valid URL